gabrielsanttana/solid-node-api/README.md

 #### Single Responsability

-A class or function should have only a single responsability (i.e. create a new user).
+A class or function should have only a single responsability, such as creating a new user.

 #### Open Closed